'In-flight anomaly' turns NASA Mars helicopter journey into a 'stressful' adventure

-The story of NASA's Ingenuity helicopter on Mars has been one of triumph, and now one of perseverance.
-After five successful flights, Ingenuity encountered an "in-flight anomaly" during its sixth flight attempt on May 22.
+NASA's Ingenuity helicopter on Mars has been a story of triumph, and now one of perseverance.
+After five successful flights, Ingenuity encountered an "in-flight anomaly" during its sixth flight attempt.
 The helicopter landed safely despite the problem.

 NASA had planned to send the chopper on a scouting mission to snap aerial images of the landscape and land in a new spot.
-The first 490 feet (150 meters) of the flight went smoothly.
-"But toward the end of that leg, something happened: Ingenuity began adjusting its velocity and tilting back and forth in an oscillating pattern," said NASA in a statement on Thursday.
+The first 490 feet (150 meters) of the flight on May 22 went smoothly.
+"But toward the end of that leg, something happened: Ingenuity began adjusting its velocity and tilting back and forth in an oscillating pattern," NASA said in a statement on Thursday.

 The helicopter continued to buck, and NASA noted a spike in power consumption prior to Ingenuity landing safely.